WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-01-use-the-tokenrequest-api-to-create-tokens-in-kubernetes.md

 ---
-title: Use the TokenRequest API to create Token in Kubernetes 1.24+
+title: Use the TokenRequest API to create Tokens in Kubernetes 1.24
 date: 2022-08-01
 author: Wolfgang Ofner
 categories: [Kubernetes, Cloud]